krissylegaspi/JavaScripts/08-Behind-the-Scenes/README.md

-# How JavaScript Works Behind the Scenes
+# A Closer Look at Functions